A Real Bento(n) Box of a Museum

 Outside, there is a pretty cool sculpture garden.
 Information is difficult to find on the metalworks, so I’ll provide my own:

 How did I know that last one?
 Because I picked up a booklet at the museum called “KEEPSAKE” which offers a trail, of sorts, of the University of Connecticut’s public art collection.
-The trail contains 30 pieces of public art located all around the state; from Storrs to Avery Point to Torrington and the UConn Health Center in Farmington.
+The trail contains 30 pieces of public art located all around the state; from Storrs to Hartford to Avery Point to Torrington (since closed) and the UConn Health Center in Farmington.
 It’s rather cool – and yes, I’ll be trying to find them all.
 You can check my progress here.

 I’m confident the Benton will survive.
 Workers were restoring portions of the building during my visit and according to their website, they plan to keep on moving forward.